jeffz98/Employee-Manager-DB/README.md

 A CLI application to manage a company's employee database, using Node.js, Inquirer, and MySQL.

 ## Description
 This application is a command line application content management system which allows the user to manage a database of company information including departments, roles, and employees.
-It is written in JavaScript and SQL and runs on Node.js in conjunction with MySQL Server.
-The Node package Inquirer is used to generate the CLI and the mysql2 package is used to communicate with a local MySQL server.
-The dotenv package is used to generate environmental variables.

 ## Technologies Used